MohdRad/ML_Course/README.md

-# Hello-world
-This repository is for practising the GitHub Flow."
+This repository has notebooks with Machine learning tutorials for beginners
-Will start to share my codes here so readers can reproduce results